Stillat/dagger/README.md

 This is due to the View Manifest.
 The Dagger compiler and runtime will store which component files were used to create the final output in a JSON file, which is later used for cache-invalidation.
 The Dagger compiler inlines component templates, which prevents typical file-based cache invalidation from working; the View Manifest solves that problem.

-### Are circular component hierarchies supported?

-A circular component hierarchy is one where Component A includes Component B, which might conditionally include Component A again.
-Because the compiler inlines components, circular components are not supported and may result in infinite loops.

 ### Why build all of this?

 Because I wanted to.